seelabs/scratch_docs/xls-xchainbridge.md

 Normally, account sequence numbers prevent transaction replay on the XRP Ledger.
 However, this bridge design allows moving funds from an account via transactions not sent by that account.
 All the information to replay these transactions are publicly available.
 This section describes how the different transaction prevent certain attacks - including transaction replay attacks.

-To successfully run a `XChainClaim` transaction, the account sending the transaction must own the `XChainClaimID` ledger object referenced in the witness server's attestation.
+To successfully run a `XChainClaim` transaction, the account sending the transaction must own the `XChainOwnedClaimID` ledger object referenced in the witness server's attestation.
 Since this claim ID is destroyed when the funds are successfully moved, the transaction cannot be replayed.

 To successfully create an account with the `XChainCreateAccountCommit` transaction, the ordering number must match the current order number on the bridge ledger object.
 After the transaction runs, the order number on the bridge ledger object is incremented.
 Since this number is incremented, the transaction can not be replayed since the order number in the transaction will never match again.

 Since the `XChainCommit` can contain an optional destination account on the destination chain, and the funds will move when the destination chain collects enough signatures, one attack would be for an account to watch for a `XChainCommit` to be sent and then send their own `XChainCommit` for a smaller amount.
 This attack doesn't steal funds, but it does result in the original sender losing their funds.
-To prevent this, when a `XChainClaimID` is created on the destination chain, the account that will send the `XChainCommit` on the source chain must be specified.
-Only the witnesses from this transaction will be accepted on the `XChainClaimID`.
+To prevent this, when a `XChainOwnedClaimID` is created on the destination chain, the account that will send the `XChainCommit` on the source chain must be specified.
+Only the attestations from this transaction will be accepted on the `XChainOwnedClaimID`.

 ### 5.3.
 Error Handling

 #### 5.3.1.
 Error Handling for Cross-Chain Transfers

 Error handling cross-chain transfers is straight forward.
-The `XChainClaimID` is only destroyed when a claim succeeds.
+The `XChainOwnedClaimID` is only destroyed when a claim succeeds.
 If it fails for any reason - for example the destination account doesn't exist or has deposit auth set - then an explicit `XChainClaim` transaction may be submitted to redirect the funds.

 #### 5.3.2.
 Error Handling for Cross-Chain Account Creates